-Tooth enamel is the hardest substance in your body — even stronger than your bones.
-It protects the innermost layers of your tooth (dentin and pulp) from damage.
-Even though enamel is strong, bacteria, plaque and acids in your mouth can damage it.
+Tooth enamel is the hardest substance in your body — even stronger than bones.
+It shields the inner layers of your tooth (dentin and pulp) from damage.
+Although enamel is strong, bacteria, plaque and acids in your mouth can damage it.
+And once it’s gone, it doesn’t grow back.
+Regular dentist visits and good oral hygiene can protect your enamel.

 Advertisement